 - In a large frying pan over medium-high heat, cook the bacon until browned.
 Transfer to a paper towel-lined plate and set aside.

 - Drain all but 1 tablespoon of the bacon fat from the pan, add 2 tablespoons of olive oil and return to the stove.
 Working in batches if necessary, add the chicken in a single layer and cook until lightly browned on the outside, 1 to 2 minutes per side.
 Transfer to a plate and set aside.

 - Add the remaining tablespoon of olive oil to the pan along with the chopped onion.
 Sauté over medium heat until softened, 3 to 4 minutes.
 Add the garlic and continue cooking just until fragrant, 1 minute longer.

-- Return the chicken to the pan, turning each piece several times to coat with the liquid, then scatter the mushrooms and pearl onions on top.
-Season lightly with salt and pepper and give the mixture a stir to submerge the mushrooms and onions in liquid too.
+- Return the chicken to the pan, turning each piece several times to coat with the liquid, then scatter the mushrooms, pearl onions, and chopped bacon on top.
+Season lightly with salt and pepper and give the mixture a stir to submerge the mushrooms, onions, and bacon in liquid too.

 - Cover the pan and simmer gently over medium-low heat until the pearl onions are tender, 15 to 20 minutes.
 Turn the chicken pieces once or twice during cooking and feel free to add more chicken broth if the sauce seems too thick.

 - Sprinkle the finished dish with parsley and serve family-style alongside simple accompaniments like mashed potatoes or buttered noodles.